colinmollenhour/Cm_Cache_Backend_Redis/README.md

-# Zend_Cache_Backend_Redis with support for tags
+# Zend_Cache backend using Redis with full support for tags

-! proof of concept
+This Zend_Cache backend allows you to use a Redis server as a central cache storage.
+Tags are supported without the use of TwoLevels cache so this backend is safe to use with a cluster.
+Works great with Magento!

 ## FEATURES

  - Uses the [phpredis PECL extension](https://github.com/owlient/phpredis) (requires **variadic** branch)
  - Falls-back to [redisent](https://github.com/damz/redisent) if phpredis isn't present or `use_redisent` is enabled
  - Tagging is handled using the “set” datatype for efficient tag management
+ - Key expiry is handled automatically by Redis, safe to use with maxmemory
  - Unit tested!

 ## INSTALLATION (Magento)